wasakredit/developer-site/docs/quickstart-api.md

 }
 ```

-Note that the property `order_references` is a collection so that even if you don't want to create an order in your system before creating a checkout you should supply a temporary identifier to be able to connect the Wasa Kredit order with something in your system.
-You still have the option to add additional identifiers when the final order is created.
+Note that the property `order_references` is a collection so that even if you don't want to create an order in your system before creating a Wasa Kredit checkout you have the possibility to supply a temporary identifier to be able to match the Wasa Kredit order with some reference in your system.
+You also have the option to add additional reference identifiers at a later time, for example when your final order is created.

-The URL that you supply with the `ping_url` property should be an endpoint that is set up to receive a POST message and return an http status code 200 response on success.
+The URL that you supply through the `ping_url` property should be an endpoint that is set up to receive a POST message and return an http status code 200 response on success.

 You will receive an html snippet which you should embed in your web page, inside of which the Wasa Kredit Checkout widget will handle the payment flow.